browsermt/bergamot-translator/doc/Unified_API.md

 # Unified (C++) API of Bergamot Translator

-/* A Translation model interface that translates a plain utf-8 encoded text (without any markups and emojis).
+/* A Translation model interface for translating a plain utf-8 encoded text (without any markups and emojis).
 The model supports translation from 1 source language to 1 target language.
 There can be different implementations of this interface. */

 class **AbstractTranslationModel** {

     public:

-	/* Constructor that takes model configuration (path of the model file, source and target language vocabulary files and other options) that is required by the model to perform translation.
-The information provided by the configuration stays constant during the lifetime of the model instance.
-The model supports translation from 1 source language to 1 target language.
-	*/
-	AbstractTranslationModel(const TranslationModelConfiguration& config);
+	AbstractTranslationModel();

-	virtual ~AbstractTranslationModel() = 0;
+	virtual ~AbstractTranslationModel() {};

-	/* This method performs translation on a list of texts (utf-8) and returns a list of results.
-The text to be translated along with other optional requests is provided via TranslationRequest.
-The translated text along with the optional information corresponding to the optional requests is returned in TranslationResult.
+	/* This method performs translation on a list of (utf-8) texts and returns a list of results in the same order.
+Each text entry can either be a word, a phrase, a sentence or a list of sentences and should contain plain text (without any markups or emojis).
+Additional information related to the translated text can be requested via TranslationRequest which is applied equally to each text entry.
+The translated text corresponding to each text entry and the additional information (as specified in the TranslationRequest) is encapsulated and returned in TranslationResult.
-	The text to be translated can either be a word, a phrase, a sentence or a list of sentences and should be plain (without any markups or emojis).
-The API splits each text entry into sentences internally, which are then translated independent of each other and then joined together to be returned as the translation result for that entry.
+	The API splits each text entry into sentences internally, which are then translated independent of each other.
+The translated sentences are then joined together and returned in TranslationResult.
-	Please refer to the TranslationRequest class for all possible optional requests.
+	Please refer to the TranslationRequest class to find out what additional information can be requested.
 The alignment information can only be requested if the model supports it (check isAlignmentSupported() API).
 	*/
-	virtual vector<std::future<TranslationResult>> translate(const vector<TranslationRequest>& requests) = 0;
+	virtual std::vector<std::future<TranslationResult>> translate(std::vector<std::string> texts, TranslationRequest request) = 0;

-	/* Check if the model can provide alignment information b/w original and translated text. */ virtual boolean isAlignmentSupported() const;
+	/* Check if the model can provide alignment information b/w original and translated text. */ virtual bool isAlignmentSupported() const = 0;
 }

-/* A class that defines a translation request.
-It encapsulates the text to be translated and other optional requests.
-The optional requests represent the additional information related to the translated text (e.g. quality of the translation etc.).
+/* This class specifies the additional information related to the translated text (e.g. quality of the translation etc.) that can be requested to be included in the TranslationResult.
 These optional requests are set/unset independent of each other i.e. setting any one of them doesn’t have the side effect of setting any of the others. */

 class **TranslationRequest** {

     private:

-	// The text (utf-8) to be translated string originalText;

 	// Optional request.
-The granularity for which Quality scores of the translated text will be returned in TranslationResult.
-By default (QualityScoreGranularity::NONE), scores are not returned.
+The granularity for which Quality scores of the translated text will be included in TranslationResult.
+By default (QualityScoreGranularity::NONE), scores are not included.
 	QualityScoreGranularity qualityScore = QualityScoreGranularity::NONE;

 	// Optional request.
-The alignment information b/w original and translated text.
-By default (i.e. Alignment::NONE), alignment is not returned.
+The type of the alignment b/w original and translated text that will be included in TranslationResult.
+By default (AlignmentType::NONE), alignment is not included.
-	Alignment alignment = Alignment::NONE;
+	AlignmentType alignmentType = AlignmentType::NONE;

 	// Optional request.
-If set to true, the original text will be included in the TranslationResult.
-By default (false), the original text will not be returned. boolean returnOriginalTextInResult = false;
+A true/false value will include/exclude the original text in the TranslationResult.
+By default (false), the original text is not included. bool includeOriginalText = false;

 	// Optional request.
-If set to true, mapping b/w each sentence (in the original text) and the corresponding translated sentence (in the translated text) will be included in the TranslationResult.
-By default (false), this info will not be included. boolean originalToTranslatedSentenceMapping = false;
+A true/false value will include/exclude the information regarding how individual sentences of original text map to corresponding translated sentences in joined translated text in the TranslationResult.
+By default (false), this information is not included. bool includeSentenceMapping = false;

     public:

-	/* Create the translation request by providing the (utf-8) plain text (without any markups).
-Text can be a single word, a phrase, a sentence or multiple sentences. */
-	TranslationRequest(const string& text);
+	explicit TranslationRequest();

 	~TranslationRequest();

-	/* Set the granularity for which the Quality scores of translated text should be included in the TranslationResult. */ void setQualityScoreGranularity(QualityScoreGranularity granularity);
+	/* Set the granularity for which the Quality scores of translated text should be included in the TranslationResult.
+By default (QualityScoreGranularity::NONE), scores are not included. */ void setQualityScoreGranularity(QualityScoreGranularity granularity);

-	/* Set the Alignment b/w original and translated text to be included in the TranslationResult. */ void setAlignment(Alignment alignment);
+	/* Set the type of Alignment b/w original and translated text to be included in the TranslationResult.
+By default (AlignmentType::NONE), alignment is not included. */ void setAlignmentType(AlignmentType alignmentType);

-	/* Set to true/false to include/exclude the original text in the TranslationResult. */
+	/* Set to true/false to include/exclude the original text in the TranslationResult.
+By default (false), the original text is not included. */ void includeOriginalText(bool originalText);
-	void setOriginalTextInResult(boolean originalTextInResult);

-	/* Set to true/false to include/exclude the mapping b/w each sentence (in the original text) and the corresponding translated sentence (in the joined translated text) in the TranslationResult. */ void setOriginalToTranslatedSentenceMapping(boolean sentenceMapping);
+	/* Set to true/false to include/exclude the information regarding how individual sentences of original text map to corresponding translated sentences in joined translated text in the TranslationResult.
+By default (false), this information is not included. */ void includeSentenceMapping(bool sentenceMapping);

-	/* Return the granularity for which the Quality scores are requested. */ QualityScoreGranularity getQualityScoreRequest() const;
+	/* Return the granularity for which the Quality scores of the translated text will be included in TranslationResult.
+QualityScoreGranularity::NONE means the scores will not be included. */
+	QualityScoreGranularity getQualityScoreGranularity() const;

-	/* Return the alignment to be included in the TranslationResult. */ Alignment getAlignment() const;
+	/* Return the type of Alignment b/w original and translated text that should be included in the TranslationResult.
+AlignmentType::NONE means the alignment will not be included. */
+	AlignmentType getAlignmentType() const;

-	/* Return whether the original text is requested to be included in the TranslationResult. */ boolean isOriginalTextInResult() const;
+	/* Return whether the original text should be included in the TranslationResult.
+False means the original text will not be included. */ bool includeOriginalText() const;

-	/* Return whether the mapping b/w each sentence in the original text and the corresponding translated sentence (in the joined translated text) is requested to be included in the TranslationResult. */ boolean isOriginalToTranslatedSentenceMapping() const;
+	/* Return whether the information regarding how individual sentences of original text map to corresponding translated sentences in joined translated text should be included in the TranslationResult.
+False means this information will not be included. */ bool includeSentenceMapping() const;
 }

 /* This class represents the result of translation on a TranslationRequest. */